nolash/swarm-sqlite-vfs/README.md

 go run -v -ldflags "-L $GOPATH/pkg/linux_amd64" main_hello.go
 ```

 2. Sometimes the go callback gets passed a 0x0 chunk key even if the frontend file has a valid key.
-Just run it again.
-If it doesn't work add a small sleep somewhere :)

-3. 100 * 1M rows works ok, 512 * 1M rows yield problems with chunks not being found
+Happens more frequent on large dbs.
+Workaround is run with -k then run again with -d -f pointing to previously generated db.